 There are two outside directors and three outside Audit & Supervisory Board Members.

-No personal or trade relationships or other interests exist between Linical and its outside director Masafumi Nogimori and Akio Osawa, Audit & Supervisory Board Members Masaya Ishii, Hitoshi Oyasu and Yoshiaki Nakashima.
-Note that two of the outside Audit & Supervisory Board Members, including Hitoshi Oyasu and Masaya Ishii, own Linical stock.
+No personal or trade relationships or other interests exist between Linical and its outside directors, Masafumi Nogimori and Akio Osawa, and Audit & Supervisory Board Members: Yoshiaki Nakashima, Yuichi Murakami and Kyoichi Shimomura.

 Outside director Masafumi Nogimori is an outside director of Daicel Corporation and Mitsui Fudosan Co., Ltd. There is no personal or business relationship, or material interest between Linical and those companies.

 Outside director Akio Osawa is an advisor of CM Plus Corporation.
 There is no personal or business relationship, or material interest between Linical and the company.

 Outside director Masafumi Nogimori was once the president at Astellas Phama Inc.; outside Audit & Supervisory Board Member Yoshiaki Nakashima was previously manager of the Human Resourse division at Astellas Pharma Inc.; outside Audit & Supervisory Board Member Yuichi Murakami was previously accounting director at Astellas Pharma Inc.; and outside Audit & Supervisory Board Member Kyoichi Shimomura was once a director of Laboratory at Fujisawa Pharmaceutical Co., Ltd. (currently Astellas Pharma Inc.).
 Linical's relationship with Astellas Pharma Inc., one of our customers, consists of a normal business relationship with no direct interests involving our outside Audit & Supervisory Board Members.